-- Supporting social justice: Beginning in fiscal year 2020, we committed to donating \$500,000 over five years to advance social justice, with our initial \$100,000 going toward organizations supporting Black lives.
-We are committed to the ongoing work and support of dismantling systemic racism and other injustices and continue to make progress toward our goal. - Supporting an equal right to vote: The right to vote is fundamental to our democracy and to advancing a more equitable society.
-We make sure that all of our U.S. employees, no matter their identity or political party, have time to vote.
-Our partnerships with Civic Alliance and Time To Vote reflect our commitment to supporting the systemic change needed to protect voter rights. - Atlanta Women's Foundation: We support the Atlanta Women's Foundation efforts to ensure that all women and girls in metro Atlanta live safe, economically self-sufficient, successful lives. - Stitch Fix For Good: Our Styling team supports the communities in which we live and work through regularly volunteering and supporting opportunities focused on equity and sustainability.
+- Supporting an equal right to vote: The right to vote is fundamental to our democracy and to advancing a more equitable society.
+We make sure that all of our U.S. employees, no matter their identity or political party, have time to vote. - Stitch Fix for Good: Our Styling team supports the communities in which we live and work through regularly volunteering and supporting opportunities focused on equity and sustainability.